Casey Gwinn, Esq.

 Raeanne Passantino is the Assistant Director of National Family Justice Programs for the Alliance.
 She provides support and technical assistance to Family Justice Centers across the country, including those funded by Office of Violence Against Women (OVW).
 Raeanne has been in the domestic violence field for over 24 years as a volunteer, counselor, grants manager, domestic violence program coordinator and in program development.
 She has extensive experience with Family Justice Centers in the capacity of development and operations.

-Sarah Sherman Julien is the Executive Assistant for the Alliance.
-She provides direct support for Gael Strack and Casey Gwinn, and supports all Alliance programs.
-Sarah also manages grant applications, website updates, and conference planning for the Alliance.
+Sarah Sherman Julien is the Program Manager for the Training Institute on Strangulation Prevention.
+Sarah provides direct support for Gael Strack and Casey Gwinn, and the Training Institute.
 She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
-Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before deciding to work in this field full-time.
+Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before pursuing her passion for working in the field full-time.